• Home

 Surface: Asphalt

-"Quiet" and "peaceful" are not words that frequently typify a Minneapolis lake.
-However, they apply to Nokomis when you compare it to lakes like Calhoun and Harriet.
-Despite the fact that the lake has two popular swimming beaches and is crossed by Cedar Avenue, as well as a major flight path, the bike trail around Nokomis is only moderately trafficked.
-The beauty of the lake and the surrounding large trees only add to the many reasons to bike this worthwhile corner of the Grand Rounds.
+Despite the fact that the lake has two popular swimming beaches and is crossed by Cedar Avenue, as well as a major flight path, Nokomis's traffic is moderate when compared to lakes like Calhoun and Harriet.
+The beauty of the lake and its surrounding large trees add to the many reasons to bike this worthwhile corner of the Grand Rounds.
 A 500-foot spur trail links Nokomis with the Minnehaha Parkway Trail.
 Loop is two-way.

 ______________________________________________________________________________________________________________________________________________